PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/13/music/index.markdown

       <source src="plucked.wav" type="audio/wav">
     </audio>

-  * A slow, perodic change of the amplitude (tremolo) can be achieved in two different ways.
+  * A slow, periodic change of the amplitude (tremolo) can be achieved in two different ways.
 First, let's apply a sine function to the amplitude of the samples.
 This method works for any batch of samples, there's no need to know its frequency nor any other